Levi Stubbs: Voice acting

-Stubbs provided the voice of the carnivorous plant Audrey II in the 1986 film version of the musical Little Shop of Horrors, in which he sang the Oscar-nominated "Mean Green Mother from Outer Space".
-He also was the voice of Mother Brain in the animated TV series Captain N: The Game Master (1989).
+Stubbs provided the voice of the carnivorous plant Audrey II in the 1986 film version of the musical Little Shop of Horrors.
+One of the songs he sang for the film, "Mean Green Mother from Outer Space", was nominated for an Oscar.
+He also was the voice of Mother Brain in the animated TV series Captain N: The Game Master (1989), using the same voice.

 Stubbs also guest-starred in a number of TV shows as himself.
 Berry Gordy offered him the role of Louis McKay in the 1972 film Lady Sings the Blues, which would have starred him opposite Diana Ross as Billie Holiday.
 Stubbs turned the role down, however, once again not wishing to overshadow the other members of the Four Tops.

 Reputation

 Stubbs has been regarded by some as one of the quintessential male soul singers.
 According to AllMusic's Ed Hogan, Stubbs had a "pleading urgency in his voice that perfectly captured the longing anxiousness of the songs written by the producing trio of Holland-Dozier-Holland".
 War band member Lonnie Jordan later told Billboard.com he felt "blessed" to meet Stubbs, and thought that the Four Tops singer's "voice was so good he was just, like, from another planet."